NCATSTranslator/ReasonerAPI/ImplementationGuidance/MigrationGuides/MigrationAndImplementationGuide1-4.md

 ## TRAPI 1.4 Example Message

 Now we can put these two sections back together to get the final message.
+The various JSON properties are given some credible final values not all present in the above text (but this allows this sample to validate properly using the reasoner-validator):

 ```
 "message": {